shvuuuu/mailpad/README.md

 ## Installation

-You can install MailPad using pip:
+MailPad can be installed using pip:

 ```python
 pip install mailpad